Is it possible to sell my house under Chapter 13 In Texas

 • We provide guidance on keeping your homeownership rights and protecting your home from foreclosure in Texas.

-• It’s crucial to understand Texas property exemption limits when selling during Chapter 13.
+• Understanding Texas property exemption limits when selling during Chapter 13 is crucial.

 • The Chapter 13 completion process can affect selling your home; our team offers expert advice.